mlofjard/contrack/README.md

     #   authentication is needed for the repo.
     #   Some repositories have special authorization procedures,
     #   like docker hub.
 Contrack has built in support for the
-    #   procedure that Docker Hub uses for its anynomous access,
+    #   procedure that Docker Hub and GHCR uses for its anynomous
-    #   but everything else just uses the standard `authorization`
+    #   access, but everything else just uses the standard
-    #   header in the HTTP request for tag fetching.
+    #   `authorization` header in the HTTP request for tag fetching.
   #   [token] the authorization token to send in the header
   #   [url] can be defined if your custom repository uses a non V2
     #   standard URL.
 Otherwise this will be constructed from [domain]